Add a source

 Drag and drop

-Drag in a folder from the Finder.
+Drag in one or more folders from the Finder.

 Adding another source folder as a separate job